ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can filter the recipes by meal type so that I can view a list of recipes for the meal type._**

-  A recipe filter is available in Browse Recipes page where users can select a meal type to view the recipes based on the chosen criteria.
+  A recipe filter is available on Browse Recipes page where users can select a meal type to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

 * **_As a Site User, I can filter the recipes by main ingredient so that I can view a list of recipes using the main ingredient._**

-  A recipe filter is available in Browse Recipes page where users can select a main ingredient to view the recipes based on the chosen criteria.
+  A recipe filter is available on Browse Recipes page where users can select a main ingredient to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>

 * **_As a Site User, I can filter the recipes based on difficulty so that I can view a list of recipes suitable for my level._**

-  A recipe filter is available in Browse Recipes page where users can select a difficulty level to view the recipes based on the chosen criteria.
+  A recipe filter is available on Browse Recipes page where users can select a difficulty level to view the recipes based on the chosen criteria.

   <img src="docs/images/testing/us-recipe-filters.png" width=800>